starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 Preetum: "I've learned the value of working as a team and maintaining positive relationships with team members.
 It's important to understand that sometimes progressing small goals is more important than perfection.
 It's all about the joy of coming together to achieve a goal that everyone on the team believes in.
 Receiving feedback assisted us in focusing on the most important aspects of the project and getting us on the right track.
 It was a lot of fun creating a tangible solution that incorporated various technologies.
 Overall, it was a rewarding experience to collaborate with my teammates, mentors, and everyone else involved."

 Shivangi: ""

+Overall, we couldn't be happier with the experience.
+Through ups and downs, uncertainty and unexpected curveballs, we created an exhibit we were proud of and that we hope will encourage others to explore the impacts of global warming on our planet and the people that reside here.

 <p align="center"><img src="/images/team.jpg"></p>